sdelaughter/ifname_helpers/README.md

 ## ifname_for_remote_ip
 - Input: The IP of a remote host
-- Output: The name of the interface used to send traffic to that host
+- Output: The name of the interface used to send traffic to that host (found via `ip route get`)

 ## ifnum_for_remote_ip
 - Input: The IP of a remote host
-- Output: The number of the interface used to send traffic to that host
+- Output: The number of the interface used to send traffic to that host (found via `ip route get`)

 ## ifname_for_remote_hostname
 - Input: The name of a remote host
-- Output: The name of the interface used to send traffic to that host
+- Output: The name of the interface used to send traffic to that host (found via `ip route get`)

 ## ifnum_for_remote_hostname
 - Input: The name of a remote host
-- Output: The number of the interface used to send traffic to that host
+- Output: The number of the interface used to send traffic to that host (found via `ip route get`)